Highlights for verapamil

 How to Use verapamil

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-This medicine can be taken with or without food.
+Do not crush or chew.
+Take this medicine with food to reduce stomach upset.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+Do not take your medicine more often then directed.
+Do not stop taking except on the advice of your doctor or health care professional.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.